marcomaroni-github/twitter-to-bluesky/README.md

 - `--bluesky-password <password>` - Your Bluesky account App password (Settings > App Passwords; looks like XXXX-XXXX-XXXX-XXXX)
     Example: `--bluesky-password mypassword123`

-- `--twitter-handles <handles>` - Your previous Twitter usernames (without @), separate multiple names with spaces.
+- `--twitter-handles <handles>` - Your previous Twitter usernames (without @), separate multiple names with spaces, case sensitive.
 You only need to provide multiple handles if you ever changed your Twitter username for the same imported account.
 It is used to intercept replies to oneself (threads) and filter out some duplicate links included in the tweet text from the tweet archive.
     Example: `--twitter-handles johndoe jane123`

 #### Optional Arguments